Gry Hasselbalch is an author and scholar of data technology, society, ethics and power.

 She has on several occasions been invited to speak at international agenda setting policy fora such as the German Marshall fund’s Brussels Forum 2019 and the Club of Three’s plenary meeting 2019.
 Gry is often called upon by media as an expert (see e.g. Al Jazeera1, AlJazeera2, Tech for Good Life podcast).

 Gry’s latest critically acclaimed book Data Ethics of Power – The Human Approach in the Big Data and AI Era provides a human-centric ethical framework for studying and governing Big Data, Artificial Intelligence and their power dynamics.

 The influential book Data Ethics – The New Competitive Advantage that she wrote together with Pernille Tranberg and published in 2016 was one of the early books to describe the social and ethical implications of big data picturing the emerging movement of the mid 2010s to take back control of our data from powerful big tech Silicon Valley actors.
 Its crucial contribution was its constructive approach that sought out the alternative engineering and company practices and initiatives that were countering the established big tech surveillance and “tracking by default” practices.

-Gry has been a driving force in the field of youth online rights, technology and privacy working for 10 years in the Danish Media Council where she among others established the national EU Safer Internet Centre.
-As a key component in the pan European network of the national centres in 30 EU countries Insafe, she acted in policy settings as national and European representative, but also worked on the ground teaching youth, parents and educators basic technology awareness.
+Gry was a driving force in the field of youth online protection, empowerment and digital education working for 10 years in the Danish Media Council where she established the national EU Safer Internet Centre co-funded by the European Commission.
+As a key component in the pan European network of the national centres in 30 EU countries Insafe, she acted in policy settings as national and European representative, but also worked on the ground teaching youth, parents and educators digital skills and basic technology awareness.